danielharrell/SumLect2015/Lost_Idea_LA.md

 ranking and training and specializing, declaring again that content is not enough, against the seeming triumph of content over context.
-They know this risks the impression that a liberal education, in supposedly transcending this, is really an education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
+They know this risks the impression that a liberal education is education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
 And what can be said to counter this impression, if in a liberal education, these virtues are matters of context rather than